Josiah Ogden Watson

-Josiah Ogden Watson (24 September 1784 – 12 June 1852) was an American planter, physician, and statesman from North Carolina.
+Josiah Ogden Watson (24 September 1784 – 12 June 1852) was an American Plantation owner, physician, and statesman from North Carolina.
 He was the son of John Watson, a Revolutionary War veteran, and Elizabeth (née Ogden) and born at Pineville plantation in Johnston County, NC.

 Physician

 Josiah Watson studied medicine under Dr. Henry Haywood (d.
-1812) in Tarboro, NC, from about 1800-1805.
+1812) in Tarboro, NC, from about 1800–1805.
 About 1807, he migrated to Georgetown County, SC, and developed a lucrative medical practice, becoming close friends with South Carolina Governor Joseph Alston's family in the area.
 In 1811, he matriculated at the University of Pennsylvania medical department for one year.
-Returning to South Carolina, he continued practicing medicine and was a parishioner at All Saints' Episcopal Church, Waccamaw, representing the parish at an Episcopal convention in Charleston, SC, in 1813.
+Returning to South Carolina, he continued practicing medicine and was a parishioner at All Saints Church on Pawleys Island, representing the parish at an Episcopal convention in Charleston, SC, in 1813.

 War of 1812 service

 Dr. Watson served as a Hospital Surgeon during the War of 1812 in Brigadier General Joseph Graham's Brigade of the North Carolina and South Carolina militia.
 He was on command in the Creek Nation at the defeat of the Red Stick Creeks by General Andrew Jackson at the Battle of Horseshoe Bend on 27 March 1814.
 It is said that he remained personal friends with Andrew Jackson after the war, and Watson was an original contributor to the equestrian statue of Andrew Jackson in Lafayette Square, Washington, D.C., designed by Clark Mills and erected in 1853.